Annual Renewal - Denturists

 If you are resigning your denturist registration, please send your notice of resignation to registration@oralhealthbc.ca.

-• One-time cycle extension: To transition to a calendar year basis, the current cycle is extended by nine months.
-The current QAP cycle will run from April 1, 2023, to December 31, 2024, (one year and nine months).
-This is a one-time extension, after which, the QAP cycle will resume on a standard one-year duration.
+• One-time cycle extension: To transition to a calendar year basis, the cycle was extended by nine months.
+The last QAP cycle ran from April 1, 2023, to December 31, 2024, (one year and nine months).
+This was a one-time extension, after which, the QAP cycle resumed on a standard one-year duration.

-• Additional credit requirement: Due to the nine-month extension, all denturists must fulfill 15 additional credits during this extended cycle (for a total of 35 credits) required between April 1, 2023, and December 31, 2024.
-This is a temporary modification for this extended cycle only.
+• Additional credit requirement: Due to the nine-month extension, all denturists were required to fulfill 15 additional credits during this extended cycle (for a total of 35 credits) required between April 1, 2023, and December 31, 2024.
+This was a temporary modification for this extended cycle only.

-As of January 1, 2025, the QAP cycle will revert to its standard one-year period, running from January 1 to December 31, 2025, and will return to the previous 20 CE credit requirement.
+*As of January 1, 2025, the QAP cycle reverted to its standard one-year period, running from January 1 to December 31, 2025, returning to the previous 20 CE credit requirement.

 Corporations